.22 Winchester Magnum Rimfire: Dimensions and loading

-The .22 WMR uses a larger case than the more popular .22 Long Rifle (LR) both in diameter and length.
+The .22 WMR uses a larger case than the more popular .22 LR, both in diameter and length.
 The .22 WMR case is a lengthened version of the older .22 WRF and both of these cartridges have the bullet seated within the case, instead of using a heeled bullet as in the .22 LR.
 In the most common modern .22 WMR loadings using a 40 gr bullet, the combination of more powder and higher sustained pressures gives velocities of 1875 ft/s from a rifle and 1500 ft/s from a handgun.
-A .22 WMR round will not fit into the chamber of a .22 LR firearm due to the greater length and width of the magnum case.
+A .22 WMR round will not fit into the chamber of a .22 LR firearm due to the greater length and width of the case dimensions.

 Although the bullet diameters are the same, the larger .22 WMR chamber does not support the smaller .22 LR cartridge.
 Firing the smaller .22 LR round in a .22 WMR chamber results in swollen or split cartridge cases, high-pressure gas leakage from the rear of the chamber, and bullets striking the chamber throat out of alignment, which can result in injury to the shooter or bystander and which does result in poor ammunition performance.

 Gun makers offer .22 revolver models with cylinders chambered either in .22 LR or in .22 WMR and as convertible kits with both cylinders which allow the shooter to easily switch calibers on the same firearm.